rmagee/EPCPyYes/docs/api/usage.rst

 Creating a Basic Object Event
 -----------------------------

-Here we will define an Object event in python and render it to XML and JSON.
+Here we will define an Object event in python and render it to XML.
 By the time we complete all the other examples below, this event would be very much like a commissioning event one might see from a pharmaceutical packaging operation complete with lot and exipration date.

 Using the CVB ``BusinessSteps`` and ``Disposition`` enumerations.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~